 In order for your business’ Website to even have an opportunity to make high-volume conversions, your Web pages will have to score high rankings on SERPs (search engine results pages) to ensure high “visibility” to the most relevant Web users.

 Optimizing Web pages for search results (SEO) requires a multifaceted approach that includes “Web-smart” design of page content, structure, tags and titles, internal/external links, and more.

 The goal must be to make it onto the first Google SERP, and as often as possible, to claim one of the top five listings on that first page.
 And this needs to be done in the organic search results, rather than simply via paid placements.
 To back up this claim, consider the following statistics:

 - The first five search results account for 2/3 to 3/4 or all clicks stemming from organic search engine results.
-Results six through ten account for less than 5% of clicks, and the rates decrease from there on down.
+Results six through ten accounts for less than 5% of clicks and the rates decrease from there on down.

 - Google was responsible for 90% of Web traffic driven to sites via organic search results in 2015.

-But how can you succeed at optimizing Web pages for SEO to boost your Google-search rankings?
-While Google’s search algorithms are complex and secretive, there are still many key factors for optimizing Web pages that are touted by Google itself and have abundantly proven their worth through an actual use.
+But how can you succeed at optimizing Web pages for SEO to boost your Google search rankings?
+While Google’s search algorithms are complex and secretive, there are still many key factors for optimizing Web pages that are touted by Google itself and have abundantly proven their worth through actual use.
 These include:

 Take Care in Optimizing URLs for SEO: